nesrine-IT/multi-site-enterprise-project-/README.md

 # Topology
 HeadQuarter Site : it consists of two access switches for and two Multi-Layer Switches (MLS) for inter-vlan routing .DHCP server  as a centralized service for automatically assigning IP configuration to devices, and a an edge router for external internet connexion.

-Branch Site : it consists of one switch to attach all vlans and one router that performs both inter-vlan and external internet routing.
+Branch Site : it consists of one switch to attach all vlans , one router that performs both inter-vlan and external internet routing and Access Point (AP) for wireless connection of laptops corresponding to each vlan to the network.

 <img width="1540" height="607" alt="cis" src="https://github.com/user-attachments/assets/0e222d76-0168-40fa-95d9-f831449c58f3" />